OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/14 September 2002.md

 - The term "**Pyr**" relates to fire/light and connects to pyramids and resonance
 - Ark refers to **Matti Pitkanen's** work on prime numbers and finds Zuber connection relevant
 - **Prime numbers** possibly relate to sound resonance and pyramid structures
+- Discussion on authenticity of Roswell alien autopsy based on deviation from expected "gray" image.

 ---

 ## Notable Warnings or Predictions